 If you want to get closer to the water, try some kayaking — there's a host of saltwater or freshwater locations, and it's an opportunity to combine some great scenery with a bit of gentle exercise.

-Joining the crew of the America's Cup yacht, the NZL 40, and sailing out into the Auckland harbour for the afternoon was a real treat.
-Fortunately no sailing experience is necessary!
+Joining the crew of the America's Cup yacht, the NZL 40, and sailing out into the Auckland harbor for the afternoon was a real treat.
+Fortunately no sailing experience is necessary.

 In a nutshell

 From the Chardonnays and Merlots of the northern North Island to the Sauvignons and Pinots of the southern South Island, New Zealand's wines offer a delight for every palate.
 Two of the most productive regions are Marlborough at the South Island's northern tip and Hawke's Bay on the North Island's eastern coast, which both grow almost the full range of New Zealand wine varietals.